 There are more than 2,500 species of mosquitoes in the world.
-A species is generally defined as a group in which males and females produce offspring that are fertile, i.e., are capable of reproducing themselves.
-They are not “sterile”—as in the case of the mule, a hybrid cross between a male donkey and a female horse.
+A species is generally defined as a group in which males and females produce offspring that are capable of reproducing.
+They are not sterile—like the mule, which is a hybrid cross between a male donkey and a female horse.

 Let us take the mosquito, for example.
-There are two important points that need to be taken into consideration.
+There are several important points that need to be taken into consideration.

-Second, mosquitoes actually are a valuable source of food for many creatures that were made to benefit mankind.
+Mosquitoes actually are a valuable source of food for many creatures that benefit mankind.
 For example, frogs, lizards, and some fish eat mosquitoes.
-These insects are an important link in the animal food chain, thus ultimately they are for our benefit as well.
+Insects are an important link in the animal food chain.
+Ultimately, they are for our benefit as well.
 There is a balance in nature that we sometimes do not recognize or appreciate.